andy-schulz/thekla-demo-agile-day/PITCHME.md

 @ol[text-06](false)
 - Hard to Integrate into Dev Process
 - Limited Acceptance by Dev (Its a separate Tool !!)
-- To Complex for Testers
-- Hard to do for Continuous Testing
+- Hard to do Continuous Testing
 @olend

 @snapend